tesla-cu/website/content/authors/julian_quick/_index.md

 #  icon_pack: ai
 #  link: https://scholar.google.co.uk/citations?user=sIwtMXoAAAAJ

-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-#- icon: cv
-#   icon_pack: ai
-#   link: files/cv.pdf

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.